Blogs

 When speaking of the struggle for hegemony in the control of oil traffic, it is essential to mention the Strait of Hormuz, the crucial geographical point of this conflict, where both powers are directly confronted.
 This strait is a strategic zone located between the Persian Gulf and the Gulf of Oman.
 Some 40% of the world's oil passes through it[18].
 Control of these waters is obviously decisive in the confrontation between Saudi Arabia and Iran, as well as for any of the members of the Organization of the Petroleum Exporting Countries of the Middle East (OPEC) in the region: Iran, Saudi Arabia, Iraq, the United Arab Emirates and Kuwait.

 One of the objectives of the economic sanctions imposed by Washington on Iran is to reduce its exports in order to favor Saudi Arabia, its major regional ally.
-To this end, the U.S. Fifth Fleet, based in Bahrain, is tasked with protecting commercial shipping at area.
+To this end, the U.S. Fifth Fleet, based in Bahrain, is tasked with protecting commercial shipping in this area.

 The Strait of Hormuz "is the escape valve used by Iran to relieve the pressure exerted from outside the Gulf" [19].
 From here, Iran tries to react to the economic sanctions imposed by the US and other powers; this is what gives it a greater voice on the international scene, as it has the capacity to block the strategic passage.
 Recently there have been attacks on oil tankers from Saudi Arabia and other countries[20], something that causes great economic and military destabilization in each new episode[21].

-At final, the skill between Iran and Saudi Arabia has an effect not only regionally but also globally.
-The conflicts that could be unleashed in this area are increasingly reminiscent of a well-known Cold War, both in terms of the methods on the battle front (and the incidence of proxy armies on this front), and the attention it requires for the rest of the world, which depends on this result, perhaps, much more than it is aware of.
+In the final, the skill between Iran and Saudi Arabia has an effect not only regionally but also globally.
+The conflicts that could break out in this area are increasingly reminiscent of a well-known Cold War, both in terms of the methods on the battlefront (and the incidence of proxy armies on this front), and the attention it requires for the rest of the world, which is perhaps more dependent on this result than it is aware of.

 Conclusions